cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 # Forecasting Agent

-This `Forecasting Agent` can be used to read time series data from The World Avatar (TWA), create a time series forecast, and instantiate the forecast back into the knowledge graph (KG) using the [OntoTimeSeries] ontology.
-Reading and writing time series from/into the KG relies on the [TimeSeriesClient] and forecasts are created using either pre-trained models or Facebook's [Prophet] (default).
+This `Forecasting Agent` can be used to predict instantiated time series from The World Avatar (TWA), and instantiate the forecasts back into the knowledge graph (KG) using the [OntoTimeSeries] ontology.
+Reading and writing time series from/into the KG relies on the [TimeSeriesClient].

+As of version `2.0.0` the agent is implemented using the [Derived Information Framework]'s (DIF) `DerivationWithTimeSeries` concept to ensure proper data provenance.
+The required input instances to derive a forecast are described in the [required derivation markup](#13-required-derivation-markup) section below.
+The agent is designed to be deployed as a Docker container and can be deployed either as standalone version or as part of a larger Docker stack.

-The Python library [Darts] is used to define, train, and store forecasting models as well as to create the forecasts.
-It contains a variety of models, from classics such as ARIMA to deep neural networks.
+The Python library [Darts] is used to create the forecasts (and similarly to define, train, and store forecasting models).
+It contains a variety of models, from classics such as ARIMA over Facebook's Prophet to deep neural networks and transformers.

-The agent relies on [py4jps] to access the [JPS_BASE_LIB] (incl. the [TimeSeriesClient]) and is implemented as Flask App to respond to HTTP requests.

 &nbsp;
 # 1. Setup

 This section specifies the minimum requirements to build and deploy the Docker image.

-&nbsp;
 ## 1.1 Prerequisites

 The dockerised agent can be deployed as standalone version (i.e. outside a larger Docker stack) or deployed to an (existing) stack.
 Several key environment variables need to be set in the [Docker compose file]: